MumetNgoding/Hackintosh-DELL-Vostro-5468/README.md

 ### Audio
 * For ALC256 on this my Machine, I use `layout-id = 56`.
 * Without any modifications, the headphone jack is buggy.
 External microphones aren't detected and the audio output may randomly stop working or start making weird noises.
-* Start from this version, I change to use `ComboJack`.
-It gives better sound experience and performance when using the headset/headphone. ( See on Branch ComboJack. )
+* Start from this version, I change to use `ALCPlugFix`.
+It gives better sound experience and performance when using the headset/headphone.

 </details>